 - ClinGen and ClinVar are close partners and have established a collaborative working relationship.
-ClinVar has two members on ClinGen’s Steering Committee (Melissa Landrum and Steve Sherry) and other NCBI staff participate in various ClinGen Working Groups.
+ClinVar has two members on ClinGen’s Steering Committee (Melissa Landrum and Brandi Kattman) and other NCBI staff participate in various ClinGen Working Groups.

 - ClinGen and ClinVar goals are aligned and both projects play a critical role in the growing data sharing movement within the clinical genetics community.

 - ClinVar is a critical resource for ClinGen.
-It serves as the primary site for deposition and retrieval of variant data and annotations from individual labs.
+It serves as the primary site for deposition and retrieval of variant data and annotations from individual submitters.

 - ClinGen relies on ClinVar as a source for existing data on variants, which are submitted to ClinVar from diverse sources.
-ClinGen Expert Panels review the data on these variants and submit their standardized interpretations to ClinVar as expert-reviewed records.
+ClinGen Expert Panels review data in ClinVar to as part of the variant curation process and submit their own classifications to ClinVar as expert-reviewed records.

 - ClinGen is providing input to ClinVar on the structure and layout of the database that is instrumental to its development.
 However, ClinVar is not subsumed by ClinGen and aims to develop a database and interface that are responsive to all potential users.